manodakshin24/499T_latency_project/README.md

 In this experimention setup, location of the database rows matter and the rows will be located in different physical locations.
 Every ```ClientNode```/Cockroach DB Server Node pair may located in a Local Area Network, or a Wide Area Network.
 We may load in our own toy databases, or a slightly modified version [LDBC SNB database](http://ldbcouncil.org/ldbc_snb_docs/schema.pdf).
 The vast majority of gRPC communication should take place between the ```ClientNode``` instances rather than between the CockroachDB Nodes. in the CockroachDB Cluster.

 To set up the database for this setup run: ```TBD```

+## How to run on Docker

+To run the above experiment, follow these steps:

+1. **Clone the Repository:** git pull the files from the branch.

+2. **Install Docker Desktop (Recommended):** Highly recommend installing Docker Desktop, as it simplifies container management.
+If you don't use Docker Desktop, you'll have to manually connect to the Docker containers from the terminal to access logs and check if the experiment runs successfully.

+3. **Make the Start Script Executable:** Run the following command in your terminal to make the start script executable:

+    ```bash
+    chmod +x multi-container-start.sh
+    ```

+4. **Run the Start Script:** Execute the start script with the following command:

+    ```bash
+    ./multi-container-start.sh
+    ```

+   This start script will set up the following:

+    * Docker network called IndStudyNetwork.
+    * Creation of a Docker image called "node image."
+    * Startup of 6 Docker containers.
+    * Note: It might take roughly 2 minutes for Gradle to set up within the containers.

+5. **Check Docker Desktop:** Open Docker Desktop; you should see 6 running containers named server-1, server-2, ..., server-6.

+6. **Inspect Container Logs:** Click on server-1 and check its logs.
+Once Gradle is set up, the execution begins at server-1.

+7. **Ping Other Nodes:** server-1 should ping all other nodes to start up their gRPC server and client stubs.

+8. **Experiment Countdown:** server-1 then waits for 2 minutes with a countdown done in logs before it begins the experiment.

+9. **Verify Logs:** Once the experiment is done, check the logs of every Docker container to confirm if the setup has fired pings and database queries as expected.

+10. **Shutdown Containers:** Once the experiment is done, server-1 container shuts down automatically, but you need to manually shut down the other 5 running Docker containers.

+11. **Run the Shutdown Script:** In your terminal, run the following command to stop all running Docker containers, remove the containers, images, and networks established during the experiment:

+    ```bash
+    ./multi-container-shutdown.sh
+    ```

+These steps will help you run the Docker cluster setup experiment successfully.